yingweiwo

 Additional Infomation

-Bruceines D and E are quassinoids from seeds of Brucea javanica (L.) Merr. exhibiting hypoglycemia effect.
-The crude drug is used as a traditional medicine by diabetes patients.
-The aim of this study is to understand the bioavailability and pharmacokinetics of both the bruceines D & E. A rapid and sensitive HPLC–MS/MS method was developed and validated for the quantification of both quassinoids, bruceines D & E in rat plasma.
-Both the bruceines D & E were separated with the Zorbax SBC-18 column with gradient elution and mobile phase system of acetonitrile and deionized water with 0.1% formic acid at a flow rate of 0.5 mL/min.
-Analytes were detected in multiple reaction monitoring (MRM) mode with electrospray positive ionization.
-The quassinoids, namely bruceines D & E were detected with transitions of m/z 411.2 → 393.2 and m/z 395.2 → 377.2, respectively.
-Another quassinoid, eurycomanone was used as the internal standard with transition of m/z 409.2 → 391.2.
-The method was validated and conformed to the regulatory requirements.
+It has been reported that Brucea javanica contains matrine E, and relevant data are available.
+Matrine D and E are matrine-like compounds extracted from the seeds of Brucea javanica (L.) Merr., and have hypoglycemic effects.
+This herb is used as a traditional medicine for diabetic patients.
+This study aimed to understand the bioavailability and pharmacokinetics of matrine D and E. We established and validated a rapid and sensitive HPLC-MS/MS method for the quantitative analysis of matrine D and E in rat plasma.
+A Zorbax SBC-18 column was used with acetonitrile and deionized water containing 0.1% formic acid as the mobile phase at a flow rate of 0.5 mL/min, employing gradient elution to separate matrine D and E. Electrospray ionization was used for detection of the analytes in multiple reaction monitoring (MRM) mode.
+Brucin D and E, quasin derivatives, were detected with ion transitions of m/z 411.2 → 393.2 and m/z 395.2 → 377.2, respectively.
+Another quasin derivative, parsleyone, was used as an internal standard, with an ion transition of m/z 409.2 → 391.2.
+This method was validated to comply with relevant regulations.
 The validated method was applied to pharmacokinetic and bioavailability studies in rats.
-The pharmacokinetic study indicated both bruceine D and E were rapidly absorbed into the circulation system and reached its peak concentration at 0.54 ± 0.34 h and 0.66 ± 0.30 h, respectively.
-Bruceine E was eliminated slower than Bruceine D with t1/2 value almost increased two-fold compared to Bruceine D. In conclusion, a rapid, selective and sensitive HPLC–MS/MS method was developed for the simultaneous determination of both the bruceines D and E in rat plasma.
-Both bruceines D and E displayed poor oral bioavailability.[1]
+Pharmacokinetic studies showed that both brucin D and E were rapidly absorbed into the circulation, reaching peak concentrations at 0.54 ± 0.34 h and 0.66 ± 0.30 h, respectively.
+Compared to brucin D, brucin E was eliminated more slowly, with a half-life (t1/2) almost twice that of brucin D. In summary, we established a rapid, selective, and sensitive HPLC-MS/MS method for the simultaneous determination of brucin D and brucin E in rat plasma.
+Both brucin D and brucin E have low oral bioavailability.
+[1]

-Background: Brucea javanica (B. javanica) seeds, also known as "Melada pahit" in Indo-Malay region are traditionally used to treat diabetes.
-The objective of this study was to determine antidiabetic, antioxidant and anti-inflammatory effects of B. javanica seeds on nicotinamide (NA)-streptozotocin (STZ) induced type 2 diabetic (T2D) rats and to analyze its chemical composition that correlate with their pharmacological activities.
-Methods: A hydroethanolic extract of B. javanica seeds was fractionated with n-hexane, chloroform and ethyl acetate.
-An active fraction was selected after screening for its ability to inhibit α-glucosidase and glycogen phosphorylase α (GP-α).
-Isolation and characterization were carried out by using column chromatography, NMR and LCMS/MS. All isolates were assayed for inhibition of GP-α and α-glucosidase.
-Antidiabetic effect of active fraction was further evaluated in T2D rat model.
+Background: The seeds of Brucea javanica (abbreviated as B. javanica), also known as "Melada pahit" in the Indo-Malaysian region, have traditionally been used to treat diabetes.
+This study aimed to determine the antidiabetic, antioxidant, and anti-inflammatory effects of Brucea javanica seeds on nicotinamide (NA)-streptozotocin (STZ)-induced type 2 diabetes (T2D) rats and to analyze the chemical components related to its pharmacological activity.
+Methods: The hydroethanol extract of Brucea javanica seeds was fractionated using hexane, chloroform, and ethyl acetate.
+An active component was screened for its ability to inhibit α-glucosidase and glycogen phosphorylase α (GP-α).
+The fractions were separated and identified by column chromatography, nuclear magnetic resonance (NMR), and liquid chromatography-mass spectrometry (LCMS/MS).
+All fractions were subjected to GP-α and α-glucosidase inhibitory activity assays.
+The antidiabetic effect of this active component was further evaluated in a rat model of type 2 diabetes (T2D).
 Blood glucose and body weight were measured weekly.
-Serum insulin, lipid profile, renal function, liver glycogen and biomarkers of oxidative stress and inflammation were analyzed after 4-week treatment and compared with standard drug glibenclamide.[2]
+After 4 weeks of treatment, serum insulin, lipid profile, renal function, liver glycogen, and biomarkers of oxidative stress and inflammation were analyzed and compared with the standard drug glibenclamide.
+[2]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.